Home Compare FNF vs RGA

 Growth

-Both rank well on growth, but Fidelity National Financial, Inc. still holds a clear edge.
+Both look solid on growth, though Fidelity National Financial, Inc. still holds the stronger peer position.

 Growth — Dominant Gap